 - Completed a major review 2017 for University of Gothenburg ‘Review of Educational Initiatives in Counter-Extremism Internationally: What Works? which looked at 20 different entry points in 23 countries.
 Invited to talk on this at international conference in Montenegro by Council of Europe, May 2018 https://segerstedtinstitutet.gu.se/digitalAssets/1673/1673173_review-of-educational-initiatives-180110.pdf

-- Membership of the Board of Trustees of the Africa Educational Trust( AET), supporting their important work with the most disadvantaged groups in Somalia, Uganda, Kenya, South Sudan and South Africa.
-Wrote review of evaluations of their work called In From the Margins, to be launched at their 60 year anniversary in May 2018.
+- Chair of the Board of Trustees of the Africa Educational Trust( AET), supporting their important work with the most disadvantaged groups in Somalia, Uganda, Kenya and South Sudan.
+Wrote review of evaluations of their work called In From the Margins, launched at their 60 year anniversary in May 2018.

-- Work on the Board for the Georg Arnhold Visiting Professorship at the Georg Eckert Institute for International Textbook Research; will contribute to their international summer school in July 2018 Preventing Violent Extremism Through Education
+- Work on the Board for the Georg Arnhold Visiting Professorship at the Georg Eckert Institute for International Textbook Research; contributed to their international summer school in July 2018 Preventing Violent Extremism Through Education